-Reporting Item Description 15/CMP.1 annex II.E paragraph 32.(a) Change of name or contact Removal of national administrator team members: Ms. Bernarda Rožman, e-mail: bernarda.rozman@mzoe.hr 15/CMP.1 annex II.E paragraph 32.(b) Change regarding cooperation arrangement No change in cooperation arrangement occurred during the reported period.
-15/CMP.1 annex II.E paragraph 32.(c) Change to database structure or the capacity of national registry There has been a new EUCR release (version 11.5) after version 8.2.2 (the production version at the time of the last Chapter 14 submission).
-Due to the new release, some changes were applied to the database.
-The updated database model is provided in Annex A. No change was required to the application backup plan or to the disaster recovery plan.
+Reporting Item Description 15/CMP.1 annex II.E paragraph 32.(a) Change of name or contact No change of name or contact occurred during the reported period.
+15/CMP.1 annex II.E paragraph 32.(b) Change regarding cooperation arrangement There was a change in the cooperation arrangement during the reported period as the United Kingdom of Great Britain and Northern Ireland no longer operate their registry in a consolidated manner within the Consolidated System of EU registries, CS EUR.
+15/CMP.1 annex II.E paragraph 32.(c) Change to database structure or the capacity of national registry There has been 6 new EUCR releases (versions 12.4, 13.0.2, 13.2.1, 13.3.3, 13.5.1 and 13.5.2) after version 11.5 (the production version at the time of the last Chapter 14 submission).
+No changes were applied to the database, whose model is provided in Annex A. No change was required to the application backup plan or to the disaster recovery plan.
 No change to the capacity of the national registry occurred during the reported period.
-15/CMP.1 annex II.E paragraph 32.(d) Change regarding conformance to technical standards The changes that have been introduced with version 11.5 compared with version 8.2.2 of the national registry are presented in Annex B. It is to be noted that each release of the registry is subject to both regression testing and tests related to new functionality.
-These tests also include thorough testing against the DES and are carried out prior to the relevant major release of the version to Production (see Annex B).
+15/CMP.1 annex II.E paragraph 32.(d) Change regarding conformance to technical standards The changes that have been introduced with versions 12.4, 13.0.2, 13.2.1, 13.3.3, 13.5.1 and 13.5.2 compared with version 11.5 of the national registry are presented in Annex B. It is to be noted that each release of the registry is subject to both regression testing and tests related to new functionality.
+These tests also include

+Reporting Item Description thorough testing against the DES and are carried out prior to the relevant major release of the version to Production (see Annex B).
 No other change in the registry's conformance to the technical standards occurred for the reported period.
 15/CMP.1 annex II.E paragraph 32.(e) Change to discrepancies procedures No change of discrepancies procedures occurred during the reported period.
-15/CMP.1 annex II.E paragraph 32.(f) Change regarding security The use of soft tokens for authentication and signature was introduced for the registry end users.
-15/CMP.1 annex II.E paragraph 32.(g) Change to list of publicly available information No change to the list of publicly available information occurred during the reported period.
-15/CMP.1 annex II.E paragraph 32.(h) Change of Internet address No change of the registry internet address occurred during the reported period.
-15/CMP.1 annex II.E paragraph 32.(i) Change regarding data integrity measures No change of data integrity measures occurred during the reported period.
+15/CMP.1 annex II.E paragraph 32.(f) Change regarding security No changes regarding security were introduced.
+15/CMP.1 annex II.E paragraph 32.(g) Change to list of publicly available information No change to the list of publicly available information occurred during the reporting period.
+15/CMP.1 annex II.E paragraph 32.(h) Change of Internet address No change to the registry internet address during the reported period.
+15/CMP.1 annex II.E paragraph 32.(i) Change regarding data integrity measures No change of data integrity measures occurred during the reporting period.
 15/CMP.1 annex II.E paragraph 32.(j) Change regarding test results No change during the reported period.
 1/CMP.8 paragraph 23 PPSR account Previous period surplus reserve (PPSR) account will be established in the Consolidated System of European Registries (CSEUR).

-The Annexes A and B are considered as confidential and are available upon request.
+The Annexes A and B are submitted together with this report.
+They are considered as confidential and are available upon request.